dilettant/thepublicoffice/home.md

 pics: [index1.png, index2.png, index3.png]
 ---

 The Public Office is a vision if open and rent-free meeting places where people can engage in self-organized activities, work and education.
-We are currently collaborating with The Stockholm City Libraries on a plan for starting up a first Public Office in the library in Hässelby gård.

-Sign up for the newsletter if you'd like to stay updated on the progress of the project!
+The idea is that these local public spaces can contribute to local development and social engagement, and constitute meeting places for students, youth, seniors and non-profit groups, as well as for freelancers, precarious workers, small businesses and unemployed.